A profile in several short parts:

 I discovered FFN in December 2012.
 This newness is notwithstanding the old treeware slash zines that I've had since the 80s, all K/S fiction.
 The online / FFN / HP fanfic universe bowled me over when I discovered it.
 ST:TOS had a bigger effect on me as a whole (since it grabbed me before I could walk), and Kirk & Spock were sort of my fictional "parents" when I was small.
 But Hermione Granger and Severus Snape are each more fully drawn, and also more like me and my own loved ones.
 Now here I am all grown up and spending my fanfic time with the HG/SS "shippers."

-Fall 2015 update, part 1: In my first three years here I was properly anonymous.
+Fall 2015 update: In my first three years here I was properly anonymous.
 But the recent launch of my second book was botched by the publisher, and I'm willing to scrape for readers anywhere, even in this largely commerce-free zone!
 Bye-bye anonymity.
-If you like historical nonfiction about art and technology (Leonardo-ish), please look up "Inside the Machine: Art and Invention in the Electronic Age" (2015) (an art history of electronics) and "Another Science Fiction: Advertising the Space Race 1957-62" (2010) (about sci-fi art created to sell the space age).
-Yup, I wrote both of these visual history books, aimed at popular audiences, and now really need all the readers I can get.
+If you enjoy illustrated books about how art interprets technology (Leonardo-ish), please look up "Inside the Machine: Art and Invention in the Electronic Age" (2015) (an art history of electronics) and "Another Science Fiction: Advertising the Space Race 1957-62" (2010) (about sci-fi based art created to sell the space race).
+I am the humble author of these visual history books, aimed at popular audiences.
+As is true for many authors, my books need all the help they can get in finding the readers for whom they were written.
 Thank you.

 Why SS/HG?
 My take on it